Colorado Indigent Care Program (CICP)

-- Emergency care is covered at hospitals that participate in the CICP.
+- Emergency care is discounted at hospitals that participate in the CICP.

-- Since CICP is not health insurance, medical services covered under CICP may be different at each participating hospital or clinic.
+- Since CICP is not health insurance, medical services discounted under CICP may be different at each participating hospital or clinic.

-- Some providers may cover urgent care, inpatient hospital care, primary care and prescription drugs.
+- Some providers may discount urgent care, inpatient hospital care, primary care and prescription drugs.

 - All applications must be completed within 90 days of the date of service.

 - You are responsible for co-payments for services you receive.

 - Co-payments will vary depending on the medical services you receive.